 6. That whole janky-ass police brutality scene, which turned into historical fiction right when the cops decided leave the (lucky) protagonist (a Black male) alone.
 But what's most insidious about this scene is that it's treated as a point of radicalization, which effectively makes police brutality ahistorical and random act of chance, when it 1) isn't the point of radicalization (being born Black in a white supremacist world is) 2) does have a historical context, and 3) is almost NEVER random, when it comes to minorities in America.
-When you add in the fact that the white savior complex (illustrated when the protagonist's white friend runs to the rescue), the activated slave mentality in the protagonist when he sees his white friend running over to save him, the white privilege when the white guy runs up on the cops with all the smoke and nothing happens to him????
+To add insult to injury, we had to watch another display of the white savior complex (illustrated when the protagonist's white friend runs to the rescue), the activated slave mentality in the protagonist when he sees his white friend running over to save him, AND the white privilege of the white guy (when he runs up on the cops with all the smoke and nothing happens to him).

-7. The white-washing of the protagonist's photo for his presentation rooted in colorism.
+7. The white-washing of the protagonist's photo for his presentation is rooted in colorism.

-9. The protagonist's catharsis on stage, which reminded me of Kanye West when he spoke in South Carolina (https://www.youtube.com/watch?v=1PhFQrkAvSo): he has a mEnTaL bReAkDoWn on stage, and there they (this show's white creators, because I don't even have to look, I know that they're white) are, at their worst: LINKING MENTAL ILLNESS TO WOKE-NESS?!!
+9. The protagonist's catharsis on stage, which reminded me of Kanye West when he spoke in South Carolina (https://www.youtube.com/watch?v=1PhFQrkAvSo): he has a mEnTaL bReAkDoWn on stage, and there they (this show's white creators) are, at their worst: LINKING MENTAL ILLNESS TO WOKE-NESS?!!
 And at their best, calling it just plain 'stupid' as the protagonist's white friend did after the protagonist's histrionics on stage.
 All his truth...undermined...ridiculed, and of course, in this day and age, turned into memes online.
 (And: doesn't this happen in real life???
 Weren't there memes and jokes about Meg thee Stallion getting shot up, being a man, being a snitch and a liar and jealous, JUST BECAUSE she had the capacity to read the (racially-charged) situation and respond considerately/consciously???)

 You know what?
 I'm gonna do a Part 2 for this show, ok?
 I need a break from this right now.
 And I'm sure you might too.